 The fit and design of the shoe during those first three years is more important than at any other time in life.
 That’s because of the fragile nature of the young foot, plus the constant activity of the toes within the shoe.

 Here you can find a selection of the best shoes for toddlers who are already walking.
 The shoes below will fit a toddler that has narrow, medium, wide, or extra wide feet (choose the width accordingly).
+Keep in mind that we may receive commissions when you click our links and make purchases.

 This first selection of shoes fit “short”, which means that you need to go a whole size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.